-- Read age appropriate books aloud with intonation, confidence and fluency. - Give/explain the meaning of new words. - Increase their familiarity with fiction genres including books form other cultures. - Know a range of children's authors and poets. - Retrieve information from non-fiction books. - Predict what may happen using stated and implied details and a wider personal understanding of the World. - Use pertinent and technically specific vocabulary when talking about books. - Increase their familiarity with fiction genres including books form other cultures. - Use an understanding of morphology and etymology to aid them in reading unfamiliar words.
-Predict what may happen using stated and implied details and a wider personal understanding of the World.
+- Read age appropriate books aloud with intonation, confidence and fluency. - Give/explain the meaning of new words. - Increase their familiarity with fiction genres including books form other cultures. - Know a range of children's authors and poets. - Recommend a book and explain why. - Retrieve information from non-fiction books. - Predict what may happen using stated and implied details and a wider personal understanding of the World. - Use pertinent and technically specific vocabulary when talking about books.